jorgecarleitao/parquet2/guide/src/README.md

 ## Metadata

 The starting point of reading a parquet file is reading its metadata (at the end of the file).
-To do so, we offer two functions, `parquet2::read::read_metadata`, for sync reads:
+To do so, we offer two functions for `sync` and `async`:

 #### Sync

+`parquet2::read::read_metadata` for `sync` reads:

 ```rust,no_run,noplayground
 {{#include ../../examples/read_metadata.rs:metadata}}